craigfrancis/framework/framework/0.1/doc/introduction.md

 	<?php [SEE EXAMPLE] ?>

 For reference, it uses the [form](../doc/helpers/form.md) and [email](../doc/helpers/email.md) helpers to send an email and keep a copy in the database.
-It should be noted that the database determines the fields maximum length.
+It should be noted that the database determines the fields maximum length (hence the XXX).

 The HTML for the unit can then be: